Encrypt all the values contained in the Gerrit's secure.config.

 $ mv $GERRIT_SITE/etc/secure.config $GERRIT_SITE/etc/secure.config.bakup

-Gerrit secure.config properties need to be generated and managed using the Gerrit init wizard.
-All the passwords entered at init will be stored as encrypted values and then decrypted on-the-fly when needed at runtime.
+Gerrit secure.config properties need to be generated and managed using the Gerrit passwd command.
+All the passwords entered will be stored as encrypted values and then decrypted on-the-fly when needed at runtime.

 Default settings are fully working but are meant to be use for DEMO purpose only.
 You typicallty need to customize them according to your Company's Policies about passwords and confidential data encryption standards.